BiostatOmics/Coxmos/cran-comments.md

 - Function 'get_Coxmos_models2.0' updated for MB functions to manage 'EVAL_METHOD' parameter.
 - Description of 'Dynamic' Functions updated to include all values for 'EVAL_METHOD'.
 - Function 'boxplot.performance' updated to split different type of evaluators.
+- New function 'checkX.colnames' and 'checkX.colnames.mb' added in all methods.

 # CRAN Submission Comments (2024-03-20 & 2024-03-22)
 This resubmission incorporates the following adjustments: